MicahParks/terse-URL/README.md

 - [ ] Address source code TODOs.
 - [ ] Inherit HTML title.
-- [ ] ShortenedURL not found shouldn't produce an error in logs.
 - [ ] Make write operations atomic?
+- [ ] Implement an IdentityStore (AuthStore?).
+- [ ] Completely remove ErrShortenedNotFound?
+Use zero values to communicate that?
+- [ ] Visits is nil in export when no visits.
+Should be empty array.
 - [ ] Change bbolt data structure for Visits to something more scalable.
-- [ ] Truncate frontend table data so it doesn't run off the screen...
+- [ ] Truncate frontend table data so it doesn't run off the screen.
+- [ ] Add more logic to rate limiter for frontend use case.
-- [ ] Make the bulk edit tools work.
+- [ ] Default redirect or template value?
 - [ ] Copy to clipboard button for shortened URL.
 - [ ] Show full shortened URL in table data.
 - [ ] Hyperlinks for shortened URL and original URL.
 - [ ] Embed `redirect.gohtml` add a flag that can switch between that one and one read in at runtime.
 - [ ] Add referer URL to query parameters?
-- [ ] Terse export reported as not found if there are no visits.
 - [ ] Implement `SHORTID_PARANOID` environment variable.
-- [ ] Make buttons work on `table.html`.
 - [ ] Implement JavaScript tracking.
 - [ ] Implement JavaScript fingerprinting.
+- [ ] Expand Visits
 - [ ] Create HTML navigation.
 - [ ] Customizable visit data tracking.
 - [ ] Visit data middleware for data purging or whatever before it goes to backend storage.
-- [ ] SummaryStore not used when VisitsStore is `nil`?
-- [ ] Make sure the frontend has a way to interact with visits data when the terse data has been deleted.
-- [ ] Make endpoints for reading multiple Terse/Visits.
-- [ ] Change endpoints like `/api/delete` to `/api/delete/all`.
-- [ ] Write a utility that will export `.bbolt` to JSON.
 - [ ] Implement `SHORTID_PARANOID`.
 - [ ] Allow for shortened URLs of the form `{owner}/{shortened}` in `/api/write/{operation}` endpoint.
   - [ ] Only allow for random shortened URLs in top level.